Welcome to the Suter Lab!

 NEWS

-July 2023
+July 2024

-June 2023
+June 2024

-May 2023
+May 2024

 The Suter lab is interested in understanding the molecular and cellular mechanisms of cell motility.
 We are currently focusing our research efforts on directional movements of neuronal growth cones, which are highly motile structures at the tip of axons and dendrites.
 Growth cones are sophisticated signaling devices, capable of detecting information in the environment and transducing it towards the dynamic cytoskeleton that ultimately drives the motility.
 Understanding these mechanisms is not only important for neuronal development, but also to design strategies that overcome neuronal degeneration after injuries and diseases.